lanoxx/editorswitcher/Readme.md

 Since its open source but has not been updated since a few years I have choosen to upload my modification on Github.

+## Changes

+I changed the switcher dropdown button to look more like the other bootstrap styled button next to it.
+This gives the buttons a more consistent look.